How to watch RuPaul's Drag Race UK Finale 2019 online: stream from home or abroad

 Watch RuPaul's Drag Race UK Finale online: when's it on?

-The final episode aired Thursday, November 21 at 8pm BST on BBC Three and is now available on BBC iPlayer thereafter.
+The final episode aired Thursday, November 21 at 8pm BST on BBC Three and is now available on BBC iPlayer, along with all episodes from this season.

 We've been served fish, glam-rock, body, bond girl glamorama, queen of your hometown and so much more!
 And now we're all ready for some emotional and dramatic finale realness.

-So you better sissy that walk and shantay you stay to watch what is meant to be an iconic final episode of season one of RuPaul's Drag Race UK.
+So you better sissy that walk and shantay you stay to watch the iconic final episode of season one of RuPaul's Drag Race UK.
 To make it even better the choreographers in the finale will be AJ and Curtis Pritchard!

 Who will be crowned the first ever RuPaul's Drag Race UK winner and who will sashay away?
 Want to find out?
 Keep reading to find out how you can watch RuPaul's Drag Race UK Finale online.